dingbule/Tool4S/README.md

 ├── requirements.txt # Dependencies

 *Used to built your own executables
-├── Application/    # Pre-built executables
+├── Application     # pre-built executable
 ├── rthooks         # Used by pyinstaller
 ├── hooks           # Used by pyinstaller
 ├── main.spec       # Used by pyinstaller